Senior Manager, Employment Policy, U.S. Chamber of Commerce

-The Biden Administration’s Path out of the Pandemic Plan announced early this summer mandated, and directed various agencies, to require vaccinations for four specific groups: Federal employees, employees of federal contractors, employees of companies with at least 100 employees, and employees of healthcare providers receiving funds from Medicare or Medicaid.
+The Biden Administration’s Path out of the Pandemic Plan announced last summer mandated, and directed various agencies, to require vaccinations for four specific groups: Federal employees, employees of federal contractors, employees of companies with at least 100 employees, and employees of healthcare providers receiving funds from Medicare or Medicaid.

-- The contractor executive order and guidance requires employees of all federal contractors and subcontractors to be fully vaccinated (all shots plus two weeks) by January 18.
+- The contractor executive order and guidance required employees of all federal contractors and subcontractors to be fully vaccinated (all shots plus two weeks) by January 18.

-- The Occupational Safety and Health Administration (OSHA)’s Emergency Temporary Standard (ETS), released on November 5, originally required all employers with 100 or more employees to ensure their employees are fully vaccinated (all shots taken) by January 4, although an employer may allow employees to submit weekly test results as an alternative.
-Because of the litigation, employers now have until February 9 to be in compliance with this requirement.
+- The Occupational Safety and Health Administration (OSHA)’s Emergency Temporary Standard (ETS), released on November 5, originally required all employers with 100 or more employees to ensure their employees are fully vaccinated (all shots taken) by January 4, although it allowed employers to offer employees a weekly testing option as an alternative.

 - January 31, 2022: DOJ’s opening brief

 - March 23, 2022: DOJ’s reply due